 Under Britain’s system of “devolution,” the UK Parliament has granted different degrees of legislative power to the Northern Ireland Assembly, the Welsh Assembly, and the Scottish Parliament, augmenting the political representation of regional populations.

 Women, LGBT (lesbian, gay, bisexual, and transgender) people, and members of racial or ethnic minority groups have been able to gain a political voice through their participation in the mainstream political parties.
-However, in late 2017, numerous allegations surfaced of sexual harassment of women in Parliament by other lawmakers, at least two of which prompted formal investigations.
-In the wake of the revelations, a number of current and former political figures and political journalists made statements recognizing sexual harassment as a problem within the Parliament.
+However, a government report released in February 2018 found that one in five staff working in Parliament had experienced sexual harassment in the prior 12 months.
+The report was published after numerous allegations of sexual harassment of women in Parliament by other lawmakers surfaced in late 2017, at least two of which prompted formal investigations.

-Britain’s freely elected officials are able to make and implement national policy without significant influence from actors who are not democratically accountable.
+Britain’s freely elected officials can make and implement national policy without significant influence from actors who are not democratically accountable.

 C2.
 Are safeguards against official corruption strong and effective?
 4 / 4